-Acesulfame-k: An artificial sweetener used in place of sugar; it; is not metabolized by the body and therefore does not contribute to calories.
-It contains no carbohydrates.
-Therefore, it has no effect on blood sugar levels.
+Acesulfame-k: An artificial sweetener used in place of sugar; it contains no carbohydrates or sugar; therefore, it has no effect on blood sugar levels.
 This sweetener is often used in conjunction with other artificial sweeteners in processed low-calorie foods.
 It is also used as a tabletop sweetener under the brand names Sunette, Sweet One, and Swiss Sweet.

 Acetone: A chemical formed in the blood when the body breaks down fat instead of sugar for energy; if acetone forms, it usually means the cells are starved.
 Commonly, the body's production of acetone is known as "ketosis."
 It occurs when there is an absolute or relative deficiency in insulin so sugars cannot get into cells for energy.
 The body then tries to use other energy sources like proteins from muscle and fat from fat cells.
 Acetone passes through the body into the urine.